What's happening now?

 View full road striping plan

 Note: During project development, PBOT heard requests for a pathway connecting the northeast leg of NE Sacramento to the I-84 pathway.
-We tried to find a way to include it, but ultimately it cannot be included in the spring 2023 construction project due to budget constraints.
+We tried to find a way to include it, but ultimately it cannot be included in the summer 2023 construction project due to budget constraints.

 Why a pedestrian crossing at NE Sacramento?

 This intersection is also the street crossing location for a future Neighborhood Greenway, which is a low-stress neighborhood street that is designed to be a great place to walk, bike, roll, and play.
 The Knott-Sacramento Neighborhood Greenway will be an East-West greenway that will connect the Parkrose Heights, Russell, and Wilkes neighborhoods.
-Planning for that project begins in 2022.
+Planning for that project begins in late 2023.